sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 #### 3.1.1 ChassisBase class API enhancements
 is_modular_chassis(self):
 ```
     Retrieves whether the sonic instance is part of modular chassis.
-Smartswitch
+For SmartSwitch platforms this should return True even if they are
-    chassis is fixed, the modular chassis class is extended to support DPUs
+    fixed-platforms, as they are treated like a modular chassis as the DPU cards are treated like line-cards of a modular-chassis.

     Returns:
       False